-The 2 tales of the beginning
+The two tales of the beginning

 Silvan joined the company insyma, where I was already working at the time (after our apprenticeship).
 And since we couldn’t stand each other (kidding), I quit a couple of weeks after Silvan started.
 It was just time for something new.
-But the two of us have always been friends and we would also keep exchanging our know-how on the web industry.
-Silvan eventually moved on as well and met Karin at Namics – still the biggest web agency in Switzerland.
-They really hit it off and became the link which united us.
+However, the two of us have always been friends and we would also keep exchanging our know-how on the web industry.
+Silvan eventually moved on as well and met Karin at Namics – still the largest web agency in Switzerland.
+They really hit it off and became the link that united us.
 Paschi moved back to Germany, where he is originally from, but kept in touch with Karin.

 A name is born

-In 2009, Karin and Silvan went to atmedia in London and were really inspired by the talks they saw at the conference.
+In 2009, Karin and Silvan went to atmedia in London and were very inspired by the talks they saw at the conference.
 On a night out with some of the speakers, they decided to start something together and registered the domain required.ch.

 Both Silvan and Karin kept working at Namics, while thinking about their new brainchild required+.

 They knew a lot of people who weren’t entirely satisfied with their day jobs and presented their idea of required+: